iagoleal/site/content/posts/fft-hylo.md

   fmap f (Branch xs ys) = Branch (f xs) (f ys)
 ```

-To bunk of the `divide` step is splitting a list into even and odd components.
+The bunk of the `divide` method consists of splitting a list into even and odd components.
-We can do this in $O(n)$ using a fold from a list to a pair of lists.
+We can do this in $O(n)$ steps using a fold from a list to a pair of lists.

 ```haskell
 split :: [a] -> ([a], [a])